Books of Kings: Its opening (2:1–25)

+The Moabite war (3:1–27)

-Joram is evil, but not in the way Ahab and Jezebel were, and at least he gets rid of the sacred stone to Baal.
+Joram is evil but gets rid of the sacred stone of Baal.
 After the death of Ahab, the king of Moab refused to continue paying tribute to Israel, so Joram teams up with Jehoshaphat and the king of Edom to put down the rebellion.
-They attack through the Desert of Edom, but soon run out of water.
+They attack through the Desert of Edom but soon run out of water.
 They ask Elisha for advice.
-He first makes it very clear that he is only doing this for Jehoshaphat's sake, and then calls for a harpist.
-Elisha prophesies a coming flood in the valley, in addition to a complete defeat of Moab.
-The water comes, but looks like blood to the Moabites, which they conclude can only have come from the three kings having killed each other.
-However, when they cross Israel wins a great victory and completely plunders the land.
-When the king of Moab tries to sacrifice his firstborn son on the city walls, however, the Israelites are disgusted and withdraw.
+He first makes it very clear that he is only doing this for Jehoshaphat's sake and then calls for a harpist.
+Elisha prophesies a coming flood in the valley in addition to a complete defeat of Moab.

+The water comes but looks like blood to the Moabites, which they conclude can only have come from the three kings having killed each other.
+However, when they cross, Israel wins a great victory and completely plunders the land.
+When the king of Moab sacrifices his firstborn son on the city walls, the Israelites are overwhelmed by great wrath and withdraw.